jayngng/NRTBlueTeam_VulnHP/README.md

 [...]
 ```

-The output successfully returns the contents of the `passwd` file in the target system.
+The result successfully returns the content of the `passwd` file in the target system.
+At this point, we comprehend that the target is vulnerable to LFI.

 #### LFI → Remote Code Execution (RCE)
 Recalling the `pubf.txt` file we discovered previously, let's us pull a reverse shell by following the below steps.

 [1].
 Upload a [php reverse shell](https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php) onto the `ftp` file share.

-(Please change the `ip` and `port` to the ones of your local machine)
+***Note:*** please change the `$ip` and `$port` variables of the `php-reverse-shell.php` to your Attacker IP and a random port of your choice (I chose port 80 in this case).

 ```bash
 ftp> put php-reverse-shell.php